thephpleague/period/docs/5.0/period/index.md

 # The Period value object

-A `Period` instance is a PHP implementation of a datetime interval which consists of:
+A `Period` instance is a PHP implementation of a bounded datetime interval which consists of:
-    - two date endpoints hereafter referred to as datepoints;
-    - the duration between them;
-    - its bounds.

-- **datepoint** - A position in time expressed as a `DateTimeImmutable` object.
+- two date endpoints hereafter referred to as datepoints.
+A **datepoint** is a position in time expressed as a `DateTimeImmutable` object.
 The starting datepoint is always less than or equal to the ending datepoint.
-- **duration** - The continuous portion of time between two datepoints expressed as a `DateInterval` object.
+- the duration between them which correspond to the continuous portion of time between two datepoints expressed as a `DateInterval` object.
 The duration cannot be negative.
-- **bounds** - An included datepoint means that the boundary datepoint itself is included in the interval as well, while an excluded datepoint means that the boundary datepoint is not included in the interval.
+- its bounds.
+An included datepoint means that the boundary datepoint itself is included in the interval as well, while an excluded datepoint means that the boundary datepoint is not included in the interval.

-  The package supports included and excluded datepoint, thus, the following boundary types are supported:
+The package supports included and excluded datepoint, thus, the following bounds are supported:

 - included starting datepoint and excluded ending datepoint: `[start, end)`;
 - included starting datepoint and included ending datepoint : `[start, end]`;
 - excluded starting datepoint and included ending datepoint : `(start, end]`;
 - excluded starting datepoint and excluded ending datepoint : `(start, end)`;

 <p class="message-warning">infinite or unbounded intervals are not supported.</p>